![]() | Bacara Resort Beach |

 Description

 Bacara Resort Beach is in a beautiful area.
 The hills are covered in strands of tall wonderful trees.
+You feel like you are far away from it all, surrounded by nature.
 Wildflowers abound.
-It's really nice to walk the short hard-packed path from the beach access parking to the beach.
+It's nice to walk the short hard-packed path from the beach access parking to the beach.
 Here you will find fancy resort restrooms and a few picnic areas amongst wildflowers and small palms.
-There isn't any shade.

 To the west one looks toward the picturesque pier and dramatic white cliffs that catch the afternoon light.
 The resort looks like a Spanish village cascading down the hillside.
-A steep path leads alongside the resort.
+An extremely steep (and slippery) path leads alongside the resort.
+Don't take it unless you have shoes with good grip because there's no handrail.
 There you can take in sweeping views of the beach and pier and find little wildflowers of all colors along the way.

 A loop trail leads beside high impressive white cliffs to the east.
+This is a short though steep hike that even young kids can do.
 Little white-tailed bunny rabbits scoot by.
 Fishermen hang out on the pebbly beach below.
 An impressive strand of Monterey cypress line the tall cliffs.
 An estuary reaches far back into green hills.
 You walk uphill past the gas facility to a lookout with a great view, then back down to the picnic area.

 If you're hungry, drive to Anna's Bakery. which is in the Camino Real Shopping Center, east of the resort on Hollister Ave.
 The muffins there are so good!
 Kahuna Grill, near Anna's Bakery, is also really yummy, with hamburgers, kebobs, and salads.
 You can take your kids to the nice playground at Girsh Park or to the unique play equipment at Dinosaur Park.